 What Are the Differences Between a Heat Pump and an Air Conditioner?

 The biggest difference between a heat pump and an air conditioner is that a heat pump can be used for heating and cooling, whereas an air conditioner can only be used for cooling.
-Heat pumps function fundamentally differently than air conditioners — switching a heat pump from heating mode to cooling mode is as simple as reversing the airflow through the system.
-Air conditioners are designed for one-way operation, which makes them suitable only for cooling.
+Heat pumps function exactly the same air conditioners — with just one major difference.
+Heat pumps have a reversing valve that allows the refrigerant to move in the opposite direction and add heat to your home instead of just removing it.
+Air conditioners are designed only for one-way operation, which makes them suitable only for cooling.

 Heat pumps use the temperature difference between the inside and outside air around your home to heat or cool the air as needed.
-An air handler pumps air into the system, allowing it to pass over a heat exchanger before it’s fed into a compressor.
-The compressor squeezes the air, causing it to heat up before it’s passed back over the heat exchanger.
-The warm air is then pumped in the desired direction, into your home during the winter and out during the summer.
+An air handler (indoor unit) pumps air into the system, allowing it to pass over evaporator coils filled with warm refrigerant, which then flows back to the condenser outside and collects heat.
+The compressor in the outdoor unit squeezes the refrigerant, causing it to heat up before it’s passed back over the evaporator coils.
+Cool air from inside your home blows over the warm coils and collects heat.
+The now warm air is then pumped in throughout your home.

-Air conditioners also use a compressor, condenser, and evaporator coil to remove heat from the air inside your home before blowing it out of the exhaust.
-However, the airflow in an air conditioner can’t be reversed, so homes with ACs need another heating method, such as a furnace.
-Purchasing an air conditioner and a furnace is usually more expensive than purchasing a heat pump, so air conditioners cost more than heat pumps, even though they are more expensive on their own.
+Air conditioners also use a compressor, condenser, and evaporator coil to remove heat from the air inside your home.
+It then blows cold air through your ductwork and releases the heat from the condenser coils outside.
+However, the refrigerant flow in an air conditioner can’t be reversed, so homes with ACs need another heating method, such as a natural gas furnace.
+Purchasing an air conditioner and a furnace is usually more expensive than purchasing a heat pump.

 An important consequence of how heat pumps work is that their efficiency dramatically decreases when the outside air temperature drops below freezing.
 Heat pumps are better for homes in moderate climates without extreme outdoor temperature fluctuations between seasons.
 If you live in a colder climate with harsh winters, you’ll be better served by an air conditioner and gas furnace combo.